-In 2012 the scholarship was increased to $1,500.00 and expanded to include students at Carmel Catholic High School.
+In 2012 the scholarship was expanded to include students at Carmel Catholic High School.
 The commitment that Carmel has to the arts is demonstrated by the new construction of a Information Commons and Fine Arts wing on campus.
-"We are gratified to see the commitment that the Carmel community has made to the arts" said Sheila Bourque, President.
+"We are gratified to see the commitment that the Carmel community has made to the arts," said Sheila Bourque, President.
 "Theatre, visual arts and music will all have new and improved performance, practice and storage space.
 Our scholarship expansion will demonstrate to the students and their families that the larger community of Mundelein recognizes and appreciates the contribution this makes to our Village as a whole".

-Starting in 2017, the Kirk Players began awarding two $1,000 scholarship, one scholarship is awarded to a student at Mundelein High School and the other scholarship is awarded to a student at Carmel High School.
+Starting in 2017, the Kirk Players began awarding two scholarships, one scholarship is awarded to a student at Mundelein High School and the other scholarship is awarded to a student at Carmel High School.
 The Kirk Players were excited to be able to expand the scholarship program so that each school will have a recipient each school year.